DataDog/documentation/content/en/tracing/profiling/proxy.md

       text: 'Introducing always-on production profiling in Datadog.'
 ---

 Profiles collected by the Datadog profilers are sent directly from your application to Datadog.
-If you need to use a proxy for outbound traffic, you'll need the following configuration.
+If you need to use a proxy for outbound traffic, use the following configuration arguments.

+## Profilers Configuration Arguments

 {{< tabs >}}
 {{% tab "Java" %}}